 Youth preparing the soil for the rain garden at Reality Church in Vancouver.

-Be The Change Earth Alliance is grateful for our sponsors, City of Vancouver, Trottier Foundation and Vancity, who have generously supported this initiative.
+Be The Change Earth Alliance is grateful for our sponsors, the City of Vancouver, Trottier Foundation, Vancity, Environment Climate Change Canada, TD, S.M.
+Blair, GMR, BC Gaming, Pacific Salmon Foundation, BC Hydro, Zacks Family Charitable Foundation, who have generously supported this initiative.